(30 ILCS 235/2)

 interest-bearing certificates of deposit or interest-bearing time deposits or any other investments constituting direct obligations of any bank as defined by the Illinois Banking Act;

-(4) in short term obligations of corporations
+(4) in obligations of corporations organized in the

 (5) in money market mutual funds registered under the

 Investment Company Act of 1940, provided that the portfolio of any such money market mutual fund is limited to obligations described in paragraph (1) or (2) of this subsection and to agreements to repurchase such obligations.